de4a-eu/de4a/README.md

 </File>
 ```
 ## Starting up Connector
-Once you have all configuration parameters well configured (if not, review the logs to find out the problem), it is time to deploy the component into an applications server.
+Once you have all configuration parameters well configured (if not, check the logs to find out the problem), it is time to deploy the component into an applications server.
 Once you have deployed the `war` file, there are several **checks to ensure that the deployment was successful**:
 - Open Swagger UI browsing: `http://host:port/swagger-ui/`
 	- Eg.: [eGovLab Connector](https://de4a-dev-connector.egovlab.eu/swagger-ui/)
-- Toop index page will be at root path: `http://host:port/`
+- TOOP index page will be at root path: `http://host:port/`
 	- Eg.: [eGovLab Connector](https://de4a-dev-connector.egovlab.eu/)
 - The Connector will be able to process requests through the following interfaces:
 	- `/requestTransferEvidenceIM`